chamikasudusinghe/nocml/README.md

 A CPU cannot function without dozens of other chips, it’s possible to build complete computers with just a single SoC.

+### Why SoCs are preffered?

+Needs less wiring than a CPU

+Almost at the same size of a CPU.

+Provides more functionality than a CPU.

+In most instances, SoCs have a lesser power consumption.

+Provides better design security at hardware and firmware levels.

 Need to add images from the begining about the structure - from data vil to models